-James is an experienced developer and has spent a majority of his career building large-scale online applications at Accenture and at several Web-centric consulting firms.
-He now specializes in training Java developers to be more productive by using the latest technologies and frameworks.
+James is an experienced Java developer and has spent a majority of his career building large-scale online applications at Accenture and at several Web-centric consulting firms.
+He now specializes in training Android developers to be more productive by using the latest frameworks and techniques.

 Larry has spent over 16 years leading teams, designing and developing software and embedded systems for multiple markets.
 His ability to understand complete systems and the software stack has lead to high quality and high performance designs.
 In addition to developing device drivers, platform software and applications, Larry has developed and presented training for internal teams, end customers and technical conferences on highly technical content.
 Larry is currently the CTO and co-founder of HiQES, a engineering services company.